 Beginning with the most limited communication style, some children with SM may restrict nearly all verbal and nonverbal communication in social scenarios.
 These children may display a tightly closed mouth, minimal eye contact, and have an expressionless face.
 This pattern of both limited verbal and nonverbal cues can leave others unsure about what these children are thinking and feeling and most importantly, whether they have any unmet emotional, educational, or medical needs.

 Some children with SM may communicate using only nonverbal communication such as nodding, smiling, pointing, writing, signing, or miming.
 These children may be able to get many of their needs met by nodding to yes/no questions, pointing to answers in a book, and writing to express their ideas; however, prolonged or sole use of nonverbal communication can increase the reliance on nonverbal measures and decrease opportunities for a child to practice, and gain comfort with, speaking.

 Other children make sounds and noises (e.g., grunts, mumble, animal sounds) and utterances (e.g., um, uh-huh) instead of intelligible words.

-Many children with SM will whisper or use an altered voice, such as using a deeper or higher pitched voice, a robot or animal voice, etc. Whispering or using an altered voice often places strain on their vocal chords and requires more effort than their typical voice, yet feels less revealing and anxiety provoking when used.
+Many children with SM will whisper or use an altered voice, such as using a deeper or higher-pitched voice, a robot or animal voice, etc. Whispering or using an altered voice often places strain on their vocal cords and requires more effort than their typical voice, yet feels less revealing and anxiety-provoking when used.